-Regardless of your family's Thanksgiving traditions, it's safe to say gravy ranks pretty high on the list of must-make dishes, and finding an easy turkey gravy recipe that tastes delicious is important for optimal enjoyment.
-Sure, you might swap out New Orleans-inspired andouille dressing for the traditional variety, or whip up potato-basil puree instead of the classic mash, but would Thanksgiving be Thanksgiving without glossy gravy drizzled over the whole lot?
+Regardless of your family's Thanksgiving traditions, it's safe to say that gravy ranks pretty high on the list of must-make dishes, and finding an easy turkey gravy recipe that tastes delicious is important for optimal enjoyment.
+Sure, you might swap out wild rice and mushroom stuffing for the traditional bread-based variety, or whip up baked goat cheese mashed potatoes instead of the classic mash, but would Thanksgiving be Thanksgiving without glossy gravy drizzled over the whole lot?

-If you didn't make stock from the turkey neck and giblets, substitute low-sodium chicken stock, and season to taste.
+If you didn't make stock from the turkey neck and giblets, substitute high-quality chicken stock.